iafonov/cosmonaut/README.md

 ### Hooks

-Hooks are specific callbacks that are called during parsing request.
-The main difference of hooks and filters is in their definition & interface - hooks are more specific and filters are more general.
-For now there is only on hook: `progress_hook` it is called every time after new chunk of data is processed.
+Hooks are specific callbacks that are called during request parsing process.
+The main difference between hooks and filters is in their definition & interface - hooks are more specific and filters are more general.
+For now there is only on hook: `progress_hook` - it is called every time after new chunk of data is processed.
 It passes already parsed amount and content length.
 It could be used for tracking upload progress and must be setup in route's `before_filter`.

     route* rt = mount("/files/new/(:upload_id)", action_upload);
     rt->before_filter = set_progress_hook;